MadOne/weishaupt_modbus/README.md

 The "Kennfeld-File" can be choosen to read in the right power mapping according to your type of heat pump:

 The heat power "Wärmeleistung" is calculated from the "Leistungsanforderung" in dependency of outside temperature and water temperature.
 This is type specific.
 The data stored in the integration fit to a WBB 12.
 If the file you've parameterized does not exist, the integration will create a file that fits for a WBB12.
-If you have another heat pump please update the Kennfeld-File file according to the graphs found in the documentation of your heat pump and restart Home Assistant.
-In the given file the data have been read out from the graphs found in the documentation in a manual way.
+If you have another heat pump please update the Kennfeld-File file according to the graphs found in the documentation of your heat pump and change the name of the used file by reconfiguring the integration and change only the file name.
+It may be necessary to restart home assistant after changing the filename.
+When no file is available, a new file with the defined name will be created that contains the parameters read out from the graphs found in the documentation of WBB 12 in a manual way.
+Thsi file can be used as a template for another typer of heatpump.
+(Note: It would be great if you could provide files from other types of heatpumps to us, so that we can integrate them in further versions ;-))

 You have to enable modbus in your heatpump settings.